Property, Interest, and Money: Is Heinsohn and Steiger's Property Premium a Determinant of Interest?

 The textbook treatment is in \citet[chaps.~8--10]{Varian2010}; for a treatment at the graduate level, see \citet[chap.~3, sections 3.D--3.G]{MWG1995}.
 The formal derivation for the intertemporal case is collected in Appendix~\ref{app:slutsky}.
 Two facts from that derivation matter for the argument here:

 \begin{enumerate} \item \emph{The substitution effect always raises savings.} When the interest rate rises, present consumption becomes relatively more expensive; the agent substitutes toward future consumption, which means saving more. \item \emph{The income effect for a saver is opposite in sign.} A higher interest rate makes a net saver wealthier in lifetime terms.
-With present consumption normal, the agent wants more of it --- which means saving less. \end{enumerate}
+With present consumption normal, the agent wants more of it, which means saving less. \end{enumerate}

 The net effect on savings is the algebraic sum.
 It is theoretically ambiguous and empirically an open question, depending on preferences, the intertemporal elasticity of substitution, and the share of savers vs.\ borrowers in the population.
-The clean prediction Heinsohn and Steiger attribute to neoclassical theory is not, in fact, a neoclassical prediction.
-It is a caricature. \citet{Fisher1930}, the foundational neoclassical reference for the theory of interest, understood all of this perfectly well.
+The clean prediction Heinsohn and Steiger attribute to neoclassical theory is not, in fact, a neoclassical prediction. \citet{Fisher1930}, the foundational neoclassical reference for the theory of interest, does not make it.